 Ever since the announcement of America’s new Afghan-Pakistan strategy, the Trump administration has not been willing to let Pakistan off the hook.
 The manner in which President Donald Trump has confronted Pakistan on its double dealing on terrorism and called for a larger Indian role in Afghanistan has brought about an irreversible shift in U.S.-Pakistan relations.

 During his just concluded visits to India and Pakistan, Secretary of State Rex Tillerson demanded the dismantling of terrorist infrastructure on Pakistani soil.
-In New Delhi, he that “there are too many terrorist organizations that find a safe place in Pakistan from which to conduct their operations and attacks against other countries," while Indian leadership that “in the fight against terrorism, the United States will continue to stand shoulder to shoulder with India.
+In New Delhi, he said that “there are too many terrorist organizations that find a safe place in Pakistan from which to conduct their operations and attacks against other countries," while assuring Indian leadership that “in the fight against terrorism, the United States will continue to stand shoulder to shoulder with India.
 Terrorist safe havens will not be tolerated."
 In his forthcoming visit to Pakistan, Secretary of Defense Mattis is likely to convey the same tough message to Pakistani generals.

 Whether the United States can successfully get Pakistan to cast off its longstanding policy of destabilizing Afghanistan or not, the current level of mistrust in U.S.-Pakistan relations is going to transform regional geopolitics.
 Pakistan’s geopolitical importance cannot be wished away by the United States.
 Besides having the world’s sixth largest population and a powerful army in control of nuclear weapons, Pakistan is strategically placed at the crossroads between the Indian subcontinent, Central Asia, and the Persian Gulf.
 Read moreover, Pakistan is part of both the problem and the solution in the Afghan conflict.
 Islamabad’s cooperation is critical for the Trump administration’s strategy to stabilize President Ashraf Ghani’s government in Kabul.
 But nobody can deny the fact that Rawalpindi’s Afghan agenda has not converged with that of Washington.